 Based on medieval monastic offices, this service takes place in the evening, marking the passing of another day.
 Sung primarily by the choir, Evensong allows those gathered an opportunity for contemplation, prayer, and inspiration.

-Join us on Thursday, May 14 at 7:30pm to celebrate the Ascension of Christ into heaven.
-A festival reception to follow.
+Join us on Thursday, May 14, 2026 at 7:30pm to celebrate the Ascension of Christ into heaven.
+A festive reception to follow.

-Music selections by William Matthias, Maxine Thevenot, Judith Ward, and others
+Music selections by William Walton, Maxine Thevenot, Judith Ward, and others